A woman with shoulder-length blonde hair wearing a black blazer and a white top, standing in front of a beige textured wall.

 My Methodology

 My practice is an integrated approach to executive and leadership coaching.
 I bring somatic and nervous-system work alongside cognitive-behavioral tools, mindfulness, hormone cycle awareness, and a cross-cultural lens shaped by fifteen years across Japan and Korea.
-This integration is uncommon in the Tokyo executive coaching market.

-Most clients say the somatic and nervous-system work is what felt different from coaching they had tried before.
 We pay attention to what your body is doing while you think, what your nervous system is telling you that your strategy is overruling, and what changes when you slow down enough to listen.
 Tools change.
 State-shifts last.

 Communities and Partnerships